-Most S-Corps shareholders/employees should be able to save additional payroll tax by having their S-Corp pay for their family health insurance coverage.
+Most S corps shareholders/employees should be able to save additional payroll tax by having their S corp pay for their family health insurance coverage.
 As long as it is included as part of their wages, and their spouse is not eligible for coverage under a subsidized health insurance plan, this is another great benefit of incorporating.

 3. Employee Expense Deduction Under an Accountable Plan

-For an S-Corporation with shareholder employees, out of pocket business expenses can be paid by the employee and reimbursed by the S-Corp.
-These can include home office rent, car mileage or transportation costs, cell phone and internet plans, and more.
+For an S corporation with shareholder employees, out-of-pocket business expenses can be paid by the employee and reimbursed by the S corp.
+These can include home office rent, car mileage or transportation costs, cell phone and Internet plans, and more.

-Remember that the personal use portion of these expenses (i.e. personal mileage, personal cell phone calls and personal use of internet) must not be reimbursed by the S-Corp, and submitting incorrect expenses could be a red flag with the IRS.
+Remember that the personal use portion of these expenses (i.e. personal mileage, personal cell phone calls and personal use of the Internet) must not be reimbursed by the S corporation, and submitting incorrect expenses could be a red flag with the IRS.
 When creating an Accountable Plan, it can be helpful to keep a shortlist of popular deductions and expenses for you and your team.

 4. Retirement Planning

-Incorporating as an S-Corp lets you defer paying taxes, but you will still need to pay them eventually.
+Incorporating as an S corporation lets you defer paying taxes, but you will still need to pay them eventually.
 Any income will be taxed when it is taken out of the contribution plan at your gradual tax rates (tax rates depend on the year of the withdrawal, and can sometimes vary).
 There are penalties for withdrawing before age 59.5 (usually 10%).